 Welcome to the Western Pacific University's website.
-We are delighted to share with you all developments taking place in Lalibu, where we are working on establishing new University in Papua New Guinea (PNG).
+We are delighted to share with you all developments taking place in Ialibu, where we are working on establishing a new University in Papua New Guinea (PNG).
 The role of the Western Pacific University (WPU) will be to drive the economic developments in PNG and to increase employment as further changes in technology, globalisation, and demographics impact PNG.
 Papua New Guinea needs professionals across all sectors: doctors, teachers and engineers, will be vital to PNG's future success, and higher education is central to providing those professionals.

-One of my highest priorities as president is the development of an infrastructure for the new University, introduce new academic programs, sound facilities for students and staff, responsible governance, establish a financial model that inspires comprehensive planning and that ultimately allows the University to fulfil its vision and mission more effectively.
+One of my highest priorities as executive chairman is the development of an infrastructure for the new University, introduce new academic programs, sound facilities for students and staff, responsible governance, establish a financial model that inspires comprehensive planning and that ultimately allows the University to fulfil its vision and mission more effectively.
 The leadership and management of the WPU will emphasise transparent decision-making, incentive-based allocations, and sound stewardship of the University's resources.
 It will empower the academic faculties to be innovative and cost-efficient, and incentives will be built into the system to encourage entrepreneurialism among our deans, administrative leaders, and faculty and staff members across the University.
 Most importantly, this new long-range planning model will enable us to align our resources more precisely with our vision and core mission areas of education, research and service.

 In 2016-2018, we plan to construct: Student's dormitories, library, students dining facilities, lecturer buildings, teaching workshops, students recreation facilities, administration building, WPU clinic, staff accommodation and staff recreation facilities.